 Within the dialog box that opens, navigate to the F1-F12 keys and just reverse whatever you have.

-If you want the revers, you can disable the F1-F12 keys to set your media keys as the dominant keys.
+If you want the reverse, you can disable the F1-F12 keys to set your Media keys as the dominant keys (which is how most laptop computers start these days).

 With your Function keys now flipped, hit F10 to Save and Exit the BIOS utility.